Greek mythology invades biodiversity!

 Zeus

-Zeus is the god of gods, master of the thunder, father of other gods and heroes, one of the three brothers who defeated their Titanic father Cronus, … Major words.
-The animal to have such a title is the genre of fishes Zeus, commonly named John Dorry or Peter’s fish.
-Inhabits the coasts of many continents and is an active predator which uses the expansion of its mouth to capture preys.
-Apparently, there seems not to be a specific reason why Linnaeus gave this name to the fish, because at a first glance there isn’t much of a godly presence in this animal…
+Zeus is the god of gods, master of thunder, father of gods and heroes, and one of the three brothers who defeated their Titanic father Cronus … major words.
+The animal to embody this almighty god is the fish genus Zeus, commonly named John Dorry or Peter’s fish.
+Zeus inhabits coastal areas all around the world; it is an active predator able to extend its mouth to capture prey.
+There isn’t any species reason why Linnaeus gave this name to this inconspicuous fish, because at first glance, there isn’t much of a godly presence in this animal…

-Aphrodita is the goddess of love, beauty and pleasure.
-Although her origin was controversial among greek sages, it was clear that her beauty was unprecedented.
-This was a threat to the stability of the Olympus, so she was forced to marry Hephaestus, one of the ugliest gods in Olympus.
-The list of lovers, however, was huge.
-Her name is now property of a Polychaete worm (worm with plaques), commonly named sea-mice.
-They live in many coasts around the world and they commonly eat dead animals.
-The name was also given by Linnaeus, because it was said that when viewed ventrally, they resemble female genitalia.
-As an anecdote, Aphrodita is hermaphrodite.
+Aphrodite is the goddess of love, beauty and pleasure.
+There are different versions regarding her origin, but it is clear that her beauty was unprecedented.
+While originally married to Hephaestus, her list of lovers and illicit children was huge.
+Her name now belongs to a Polychaete worm (worm with plaques), commonly named “sea mice”.
+These marine worms live in coastal areas around the world where they usually eat dead animals.
+The name was also given by Linnaeus, because it was said that when viewed ventrally, they resemble the female genitalia.
+As an anecdote, though, Aphrodita is a hermaphrodite animal.

 Hephaestus

 Hephaestus, Aphrodita’s husband, is the god of volcanoes, craftwork and metallurgy.
-He was the producer of weapons for the gods and gave skills to human artists.
-It’s said he was in exile for a while (again, the reason is controversial), although managed to return to Mount Olympus, in the end.
-Hephaestus are omnivorous river fishes only found in Nord Australia and Indonesia.
-Why De Vis, the scientist who gave this name to the fish, managed to establish a parallelism between this animal and the god of metallurgy is, at least, unclear.
+He was the blacksmith of the gods and teacher of humans.
+While exiled for a while (the reason is controversial), he managed to return to Mount Olympus.
+The god of metallurgy and volcanoes is depicted by the fish Hephaestus.
+Hephaestus are omnivorous river fishes found only in Northern Australia and Indonesia.
+How De Vis, the scientist who named this fish, managed to establish a parallelism between this animal and the god of metallurgy is unclear.

 Hades

-Athene was the goddess of wisdom, protector of cities, involved in the intellectual part of the human soul.
-Mathematician, strategist, justice dealer…her inportance in greek religion was huge, and in fact, the capital, Athens, is named after her (or the other way round?).
-This name goes to an owl, which is clearly significant (at last).
-Athene was usually depicted with an owl on her hand, and her nickname Glaukomis can be translated to “bright eyes”, something that can be related to the eyes of owls, which contain the reflecting tapetum lucidum.
-Athene is a small animal, but successful, as it’s found on almost every continent on Earth, maybe guided by its protector goddess, who knows.
+Athene was the goddess of wisdom, and protector of cities, who represented the intellectual part of the human soul.
+Mathematician, strategist, justice dealer…her importance in Greek mythology was huge.
+Even today, the capital, Athens, is named after her (or the other way around?).
+Her name was given to the owl Athene, and for the first time in this post, there is an explanation.
+Athena was usually depicted with an owl on her hand, and her nickname Glaukomis can be translated to “bright eyes”.
+The eyes of owls, as well as of many other animals, have a light-reflecting layer that helps them see at night, called a tapetum lucidum.
+Owls also appear in old Athenian Greek coins, the drachmas.
+Today, Athene is found on almost every continent on Earth, perhaps guided by its protector goddess.

 Hestia